Jaime-Cristobal/Poogi-Poogi-Game/README.md

 -----
 [Desktop version available here.](https://drive.google.com/file/d/13mjo3EkZjasY3vh4j8IFL-WaSatLfT6I/view?usp=sharing)

-A JRE installed is required for the executable to run.
+Separate JRE installation from any vendor is required.

 #### The controls for the desktop version are:
 Mouse drag or keyboard arrows for general movement.